hacrot3000/solhacker/README.md

 notes:

-* script tries to detect if input is flash cookie by converting the flash cookie to plaintext. if that fails it will try to convert plaintext to flash cookie. if that also fails then script will just give up.
+* script tries to detect if input is flash cookie by converting the flash cookie to plain text. if that fails it will try to convert plain text to flash cookie. if that also fails then script will just give up.
 * more and more flash games try to protect their save files by encoding the data in some mime format or something. in that case this script is practically useless.
-* sometimes there is a `pyamf.Undefined` in the plaintext. if that is the case solhacker will not be able to convert the plaintext back to a flash cookie.
+* sometimes there is a `pyamf.Undefined` in the plain text. if that is the case solhacker will not be able to convert the plain text back to a flash cookie.

 License
 -------